masterpointio/.github/profile/README.md

-## Hello from Masterpoint!
+## 👋 🌊 👋 Hello from Masterpoint! 👋 🌊 👋

 [![Masterpoint Consulting](https://masterpoint-public.s3.us-west-2.amazonaws.com/social-media-logo.png)](https://masterpoint.io)

+### 💡 Who are we?

 Masterpoint builds cloud platforms of the highest quality to empower our clients to focus on their application and customers.

-### 💡 Who are we?

 We're a consulting agency focused on delivering the best AWS platforms out there for statups.

-We get your cloud journey started on the right foot 👟
+We get your cloud journey started (or restarted) on the right foot 👟

 ### 🧑‍💻 What we do?